-We observe that the irregular coarse-grained communication pattern exits in the execution of GCNs in MultiAccSys, which introduces massive redundant network transmissions and off-chip memory accesses.
-The irregular coarse-grained communication pattern is caused by two following reasons.
-(1) Each transmission between node contains a long-length feature vector of neighbor vertex, with up to hundreds of elements, determined by the length of input dataset or the number of the MLP's output neurons.
-(2) It is unpredictable when and to where it needs to be sent due to the irregular connection pattern of neighbors in graph.
-As depicted in Figure~\ref{fig:MultiAccSys_characterizations}(a) and (b), we observe that a vast range of redundant transmissions and DRAM accesses, ranging from 78\% to 96\% and 25\% to 99.9\%, respectively.
-This is because the long feature vector of each vertex must be repeatedly sent to all of its neighboring vertices, while many of which may be sent to or through the same processing node.
-In addition, received feature vectors need to be saved to DRAM upon receipt and loaded in DRAM while in use due to the large number of long feature vectors and limited on-chip cache capacity.
-These redundancies not only require additional network bandwidth and DRAM bandwidth, but also cause wasteful and unnecessary cost, which significantly hinders the performance and efficiency on MultiAccSys for GCNs.
+We observe that the irregular coarse-grained communication patterns exist in the execution of GCNs in MultiAccSys, which introduce massive amounts of redundant network transmissions and off-chip memory accesses.
+The irregular coarse-grained communication pattern is caused by two reasons: (1) each transmission between node contains a long feature vector of neighbor vertex, with up to hundreds of elements, determined by the size of the input dataset or the number of the MLP's output neurons, and (2) it is unpredictable when and to where a long feature vector needs to be sent due to the irregular connection pattern of neighbors in graph.
+As depicted in Figure~\ref{fig:MultiAccSys_characterizations}(a) and (b), we observe a vast range of redundant transmissions and DRAM accesses, ranging from 78\% to 96\% and 25\% to 99.9\%, respectively.
+This is because the long feature vectors of each vertex must be repeatedly sent to all of its neighboring vertices, many of which may be sent to or through the same processing nodes.
+In addition, received feature vectors need to be saved to DRAM upon receipt and loaded from DRAM while in use due to the large number of long feature vectors and limited on-chip cache capacity.
+These redundancies waste network bandwidth and DRAM bandwidth, which significantly hinders the performance and efficiency on MultiAccSys for GCNs.